brentlintner/linus/TRACKER.md

 * Add tests (smoke tests (fake API), realworld tests (real API), and unit tests
 * Bug: Each file part is immediately written to the file (should be batched?)
 * Print Linus is coding file (part 1/X), or typing if streaming, or thinking if stream idles

 * Log token metadata on each response (usage_metadata=GenerateContentResponseUsageMetadata)
     * As the model produces the output, the library can monitor the token count live (show in status if verbose)
-* Fix code snippets having backticks in them (maybe we just ignore them having wrappers, and only have files?)
-* Don't show me open files unless you are updating them, because I can already see in my editor
-* If the last message is from the AI, finish it if you need to, else respond to me

 * Possible to enforce model to consistently make large parts (though it could be trying to be safe)
     * Remove the "minimize number of parts" part? (maybe thinks minimize in the response not entire response which it doesn't understand before it makes it)
     * It's predictive... it can't look ahead really, but it can look at the past

 ## Backlog

+* Update to latest google-genai version

+* Bugs
+    * Fix code snippets having backticks in them (maybe we just ignore them having wrappers, and only have files?)

+* Splitting Files
     * Use Chunk instead of Part
     * Consider using the role="model" for unfinished file part convos for the LLM to understand the context better?

-* Bug: If continuing from a half done file, bring over the remaining queued response
-    * If the token count reaches a limit, cut off the model, finish the wrapper if it's a file, show a warning, and force continue
-* Bug: Prune is disabled right now
-* Bug: Refresh is broken with bad escape position issue
-* Pull in language specific files to help the LLM (ex: https://dotcursorrules.com/)
-* If a PROJECT.md exists, pull that into the prompt (right near the top)
-    * Create one for this project to test out
-    * Have defaults as well
-        * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)
+* Flexible History
     * Use sqlite to store history, file, and project data
-* Ignoring Files
-    * Auto ignore binary files as well as other common files/dirs that are not code (get list from AI)
-    * Have own .linignore file to ignore files and directories
-* Terminal Integration
-    * Be able to look at console history with @symbol lookup (ex: a tmux session so the recent log to reference (ex: errors, etc))
-    * Be able to allow the ai to writing command blocks (whitelist each command) that run in a subshell.
-        * Use automatic function calling for this (have a cli flag to enable this, else it will ask to run it)
-        * We then take the sliced output and show it to the llm as an open log file linked to the command.
-It then can then continue on.
-        * Whitelist once per directory for each command? (needs db)
-* File Integration
-    * Easier ways to provide supplemental files that are huge ex: readme docs, terminal logs
-        * Support adding images and files from a Url (types.Part.from_uri)
-        * Support adding files like PDFs and images to the project (attach as normal but as individual contents using genai api (need db setup for this)
-        * Just show a Chunk: 1/2 (Or Preview: True), and tell LLM to ask for more if they need tha file (for now manual @ load it all)
-    * Keep two versions not pruned instead of only one
-    * Before writing files ask for confirmation to accept changes (needs db)
+    * Bug: Prune is disabled right now (NOTE: we are going to change this anyways when we introduce only "open files")

 * Open Files
     * Start using concept "open files", i.e periodically or on threshold: compact versions etc, and bring all into Open Files section instead of File References section (that way we can optimize the file references section succinctly)
         * If you don't have an open file, then ask to open them (can use function calling here)